-- 1.(1) In this Schedule- - "authorisation" under a repealed enactment includes a licence, registration, approval or other permission granted under a repealed enactment and "authorised" is to be construed accordingly; and - "repealed enactment" means an enactment repealed or revoked by Schedule 29. - (2) Where an authorisation under a repealed enactment is subject to any terms, conditions or requirements, an authorisation, permission, approval, registration or licence granted under paragraphs 2 to 5 is subject to the same terms, conditions or requirements (if any).
+- 1.(1) In this Schedule "authorisation" under a repealed enactment includes a licence, registration, approval or other permission granted under a repealed enactment and "authorised" is to be construed accordingly. - (2) Where an authorisation under a repealed enactment is subject to any terms, conditions or requirements, an authorisation, permission, approval, registration or licence granted under paragraphs 2 to 5 is subject to the same terms, conditions or requirements (if any).